 Commodore PET 2001-32

-The PET has a special place in the history of micro-computers, as it was one of the biggest sellers in the 1979 / 1980 period, when computers were aimed at both the home and business market.
-Many people instantly recognise the PET as it stood out from the usual ' terminal plus box' computer.
+The PET was one of the biggest sellers in the 1979-1980 period, when computers were aimed at both the home and business market.

-This was the first PET model, launched in 1977.
-It was a popular machine and found many admirers, from educational use, hobbyists, and some business users.
-The first machines only had 4K of RAM, mine has 8K, but even this was very limiting so several third-party memory expansion boards were available to take the memory up to 32K.
-It has a built in system ROM (6K) and BASIC (8K), and with additional memory could run 6502 assemblers and even compilers The screen could display upper and lower case letters, and an attractive range of graphics symbols.
-These features encouraged a large library of software to be written.
+This was a revised model of the first machine, with new keyboard launched in 1977.and was used for education, hobbyists, and some business users.
+The first machines had either 4K or 8K of RAM but this was very limiting so several third-party memory expansion boards were available to take the memory up to 32K.
+It has a built-in system ROM (6K) and BASIC (8K), and with additional memory could run 6502 assemblers and even compilers.
+The screen could display upper and lower case letters, and a large range of graphics symbols, a large library of software was produced for the machine.

 Commodore PET 2001-32 Articles: